EnhancedNetwork/TOHE-Docs/Presets.md

 <summary><b><font color=gray>Introduction to TOHE</font></b></summary>

 <a href="/presets/StarterVanilla.json" download>Download this Preset</a><br>
-Important Notes: This Preset is as simple as they come, well, besides just being default Impostors & Crewmates, but it's to get you familiar with the very base Mechanics.
-Roles Enabled below:<br>
+Important Notes: This Preset is as simple as they come, well, besides just being default Impostors & Crewmates, but it's to get you famiar wliith the very base Mechanics.
-Vanilla Roles for Impostors<br>
-Vanilla Roles for Crewmates

 > Provided by: NotPyro404
 </details>